 MEET OUR TEAM

-Annie Worden (Founder, Artistic Director) is an actor, puppeteer and teacher who hails from California.
+Annie Worden (Founder, Artistic Director) is an actor, puppeteer and teacher from California.
 She spent four years working as the education/outreach coordinator for Zara Aina, an NGO that does theater with underpriviledged children in Madagascar.
-She's taught Shakespeare and physical theater at the Hunts Point Alliance for Children in New York and she's worked with Mighty Shero Productions bringing theater and storytelling to incarcerated women.
+She's taught at the Hunts Point Alliance for Children in New York, The 52nd Street Project, and worked with Mighty Shero Productions bringing theater and storytelling to incarcerated women.
+She also developed a program to bring after school art classes to homeless shelters in Brooklyn and Queens.
 She recieved an MFA from Brown University/Trinity Rep. www.annieworden.com

 Katie Nave Freeman (Director of Developement) supports Stories 4 Strength's external communications and fundraising initiatives.
 Katie has over ten years of experience in non-profit development, communications, and creative strategy.
 Driven by her passion for children's rights, education and storytelling, Katie is honored to support Stories 4 Strength's mission to make a difference in the lives of underserved populations of children around the world.